 Vallecito Lake – In the San Juan National Forest, 20 miles northwest of town.
 The lake is surrounded by camping and recreation.

-Miller Creek CG – by Lemon Rservoir near Vallecito Reservoir, 12 sites, basic, non-reservable
+- Miller Creek CG – by Lemon Reservoir near Vallecito Reservoir, 12 sites, basic, non-reservable

-Pine Point CG – lakeside, follow Vallecito CG directions but go 12.8 miles on Co Rd 501 instead of 9.7, the road wraps around lake, and goes slight right on Co Rd 501A to campground.
+- Pine Point CG – lakeside, follow Vallecito CG directions but go 12.8 miles on Co Rd 501 instead of 9.7, the road wraps around the lake and goes slightly right on Co Rd 501A to the campground.
 15 sites, basic, Reservations

-North Canyon CG – next to reservoir, follow Pint Point CG directions above, 12 sites, basic, Reservations
+- North Canyon CG – next to the reservoir, follow Pint Point CG directions above, 12 sites, basic, Reservations

 Navajo State Park – This southwestern treasure holds the gigantic, 25-mile long Navajo Lake.
 It stretches south into New Mexico and features 15,000 surface acres of water.
 The park is located southeast of Durango.
 It’s about the same distance southwest of Pagosa Springs.

-William Creek Reservoir – A 25 mile jounrey frmo downtown.
-Drive west to Piedra Rd and follow north to lake.
+William Creek Reservoir – A 25-mile journey from downtown.
+Drive west to Piedra Rd and follow north to the lake.

-Williams Creek CG – by lake, 67 sites, basic, non-reservable
+- Williams Creek CG – by the lake, 67 sites, basic, non-reservable

 Wolf Creek Pass – East of town on Hwy 160.

-West Fork CG – 14 miles northeast on Hwy 160 to Co Rd 648, left to campground.
+- West Fork CG – 14 miles northeast on Hwy 160 to Co Rd 648, left to the campground.
 15 sites, basic, Reservations

-Big Meadows Del Norte CG – 30 miles northeast on Hwy 160 to Co Rd 410, left to campground.
-47 sites, basic, 1 group site, Reservations
+- Big Meadows Del Norte CG – 30 miles northeast on Hwy 160 to Co Rd 410, left to the campground.
+47 sites, basic, 1 group site, reservations